programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-1.md

 ### Papua New Guinea Pottery

 In this two-part lesson series, you will focus on modelling the diversity of pottery across the Papua New Guinea region as a case study.
 This example helps show how 3D modelling can be used not only to visualise different styles and types of material artefacts, but also to provide a sense of their relationships to the communities that made them.
 Although pottery is not ubiquitous throughout Papua New Guinea and West Papua, many communities have a history of making ceramic vessels for use in cooking, storage or ceremonial purposes.
-Pottery was first introduced to the Papua region over 3000 years ago (Gaffney et al. 2015) and the many different techniques, forms and decorations found are probably the result of a combination of local innovations and influences from different external sources.
+Pottery was first introduced to the Papua region over 3000 years ago (Gaffney et al., 2015) and the many different techniques, forms and decorations found are probably the result of a combination of local innovations and influences from different external sources.
 The technical and sometimes ceremonial or spiritual knowledge required to construct and decorate pots is passed down through generations or occasionally from community to community, in a process termed cultural transmission.
-In trying to understand this cultural transmission, researchers compare factors such as decoration, form and building technique among the different communities.
+In trying to understand this cultural transmission, researchers compare factors such as decoration, form and production techniques among the different communities.

-3D modelling can be a useful approach to compare these dynamics of transmission and explore the diversity and intricacies of material artefacts in the context of the communities that make them.
-For example, in the southeast, women's pottery communities (including Mailu and Misima-Paneati speakers) employ a range of techniques, typically finishing vessels with rings made from clay coils and decorating them with predominantly geometric incised or appliqué decorations.
+3D modelling can be a useful approach for comparing these dynamics of transmission and explore the diversity and intricacies of material artefacts in the context of the communities that make them.
+For example, in the southeast, women's pottery communities (including Mailu and Misima-Paneati speakers) employ a range of techniques, typically finishing vessels with rings made from clay coils and decorating them with predominantly geometric incised or appliqué designs.
 In many inland communities, potters (including Adzera, Dimiri and Iatmul speakers) use spiral (or ring) construction, building vessels by stacking circular clay coils, with decorations often incorporating sculptural elements and carvings.
 In coastal communities (including the Bilibil), women make paddle-and-anvil-made vessels from a ball of clay that is beaten on the outside with a wooden paddle, while a stone (anvil) is held inside the pot; these are generally rounder, less decorated and often used for water storage.
 In these lessons, you will be working with 29 models of ceramics that show examples of vessels made using different building and decorating techniques.
 In Part 2, step-by-step instructions will be provided for individually adding six models (from Bilibil, Mailu, Misima-Paneati, Adzera, Dimiri and Iatmul speakers), with the assets and information for another 23 provided for you to practise with.

 ### Ethics of Modelling Cultural Heritage